This is Rufus Robson. He is about 6 years old. Here he is mid sniff.

 Do you know what though?
 We wouldn’t change a thing.
 There have been a few times where we thought that it was the end for him and every time he has bounced back none the worse for wear.
 He is a wonderful little cat and has never batted an eyelid at anything we have ever had to do, he doesn’t bat an eyelid when we have to inject him and he shouts at us if we are ever late feeding him.
 He is a little fighter.
 He is now back to a healthy weight and behaves like any normal cat.

 Having a pet with any illness takes dedication and money.
 Thankfully, Rufus is insured and I can’t stress enough the importance of ensuring your pets are insured and that they have annual check ups and any booster injections.
 Looking after a cat with diabetes is hard work, I’m not going to pretend it isn’t, but having Rufus healthy, bright eyed and well is worth the time and effort that goes into his care.

 Do you have a pet with diabetes?
 Do you care for a pet with an illness?
 Let me know below.

 edit.
 We sadly lost Rufus in December 2016, after what we thought were a series of very low blood sugars and hypos, we discovered that he had actually been having fits and that the pancreatitis had come back.
 He was taken off the insulin for around a week and then took a turn for the worse.
-The vet sent us home with him on his last evening and we intended to make a plan in the morning to decide what to do next, overnight he had a mini stroke and all but lost the use of his back legs and with advice from the vet we made the decision to have him put to sleep.
+The vet sent us home with him on his last evening and we intended to make a plan in the morning to decide what to do next, overnight he had a mini stroke and all but lost the use of his back legs, it was suspected that his intestines had started to necrotise again, causing him to have fits and not what we had thought were hypos.
+With advice from the vet we made the decision to have him put to sleep.
 He was a fighter right to the end.